Polyurethane Over Latex Paint (How To Do it & Benefits)

 Latex paint must dry for 24 hours before applying polyurethane over it.
 The solvent of the paint (water) must fully evaporate before applying a moisture-resistant coating such as polyurethane over it; this takes 24 hours.

-Latex paint is water-based, meaning the paint isn’t durable or resistant.
+Latex paint is water-based, meaning it isn’t durable or resistant.
 Its coating will be removed if exposed to constant water or moisture.

 How To Apply Polyurethane Over Latex Paint?